 HELIO participated in all the UNFCCC Conference of Parties up to COP21, hosting numerous side-events and presenting its on-going work.
 At COP5 HELIO introduced the first set of indicators to measure the sustainability of projects under the Clean Development Mechanism (CDM).
 HELIO presented its latest tools - HIFI and SEP - at COP21.

 At RIO+10 (WSSD) HELIO coordinated the French NGO and official contribution on energy.
 HELIO also presented a major report within the official events in cooperation with International Energy Agency and the World Energy Council.
 The report used the SEW indicators to track the contribution of energy policies worldwide to ecodevelopment.

-Responsible for developing and adapting indicators used in HELIO’s work as well as providing technical assistance.
+Responsible for developing and adapting the HELIO indicators as well as providing technical assistance.

-Responsible for preparing country-level reports using HELIO’s Sustainable Energy Watch Indicators
+Responsible for preparing country-level reports, using HELIO’s methodologies and Sustainable Energy Watch indicators.